 So how does a quantum computer work?
 Hear it from Peter Shor

 Well, in the words of Shor, it is essentially a Physics experiment.
 Instead of bits, a quantum computer runs on qubits which are two level compound systems that can either mean zero or one or superposition of zeros and ones.
-And, they can also be entangled; the way the quantum factoring algorithm works is you take the number you want to be factored and you can turn using number 3.
+And, they can also be entangled; the way the quantum factoring algorithm works is you take the number you want to be factored and you can turn using number theory.
 When it comes to the problem you use quantum computer as computational interferometer.
-“It gives you a pattern that tells you the spacing of the grading, so we have a periodic pattern and we put the information through a computational interferometer which gives you the period.
-So, once you have the period you can use number 3 on classical computer to factor the number,” Shor explains.
+“It gives you a pattern that tells you the spacing of the grating, so we have a periodic pattern and we put the information through a computational interferometer which gives you the period.
+So, once you have the period you can use number theory on classical computer to factor the number,” Shor explains.